eezyinc/galley/README.markdown

 [doctl](https://docs.digitalocean.com/reference/doctl/how-to/install)
 installed.

-You may want to link or copy `bin/gal` into your `PATH` for convenience.
+You may wish to link or copy `bin/gal` into your `PATH` for convenience.

 ## Usage